-John Michael McCluskey serves as both the Chair of the Edith Lester Harbin Department of Music and as Associate Professor of Music at Shorter University, where he teaches courses on western music history, world musics, and other music topics.
+John Michael McCluskey serves as both the Interim Dean, School of Fine and Performing Arts and as Tenured Associate Professor of Music at Shorter University, where he teaches courses on western music history, world musics, and other music topics.
 Prior to joining the faculty at Shorter, Dr. McCluskey taught at Transylvania University and the University of Kentucky.

 Dr. McCluskey’s research focuses on music and sport, but his interests cover a broad base, including music and religious experience, commercial music, and music and videogames.
 He has presented his work at a number of international, national, and regional (ethno)musicological conferences, and he is published in the journals American Music and the Journal of the Society for American Music.